 Inside: Tips for teaching your kid to ride a bike.

-“Don’t worry.
+You know that saying, “Don’t worry.
 It’s as easy as riding a bike!”

-I guess in the context of picking it back up after not riding for a while it’s easy.
+Maybe in the context of picking it back up after not riding for a while it’s easy.
 Your brain must store how to do it somewhere in your subconscious memories though.